-Looking for an easy start in indoor hydroponics?
+Looking for a smooth start in indoor hydroponics?
 Go with leafy greens.
-Lettuce, spinach, kale, Swiss chard and bok choy are all a breeze to grow.
-They don’t need much space to thrive, will be ready to harvest very quickly and don’t require loads of water.
+Lettuce, spinach, kale, Swiss chard, and bok choy are all a breeze to grow.
+They don’t need much space to thrive, will be ready to harvest very quickly, and don’t require loads of water.

-Any set-up is suitable for growing the aforementioned, although the best hydroponic system for leafy greens is probably a pipe one, as it allows for the greatest quantity to be produced at the same time.
-They are also a great choice if you’re wanting to keep things very simple, such as with a wick system.
+Any set-up is suitable for growing those above, although the best hydroponic system for leafy greens is probably a pipe one, as it allows for the highest quantity to be produced at the same time.
+They are also a great choice if you want to keep things very simple, such as with a wick system.

-Like leafy greens, herbs make an ideal choice for beginners in the world of hydroponic growing.
+Like leafy greens, indoor-grown herbs make an ideal choice for beginners in the world of hydroponic growing.
 Herbs, too, don’t require large systems nor a lot of water.
-You can harvest them multiple times and easily dry the yield to use at a later stage.
+You can harvest them multiple times and quickly dry the yield to use at a later stage.

 The most popular herbs to grow hydroponically are probably basil and coriander.
 Do think beyond just these, though: mint is another super easy choice, as are rosemary, sage, parsley, dill, thyme… need we continue?
 If it’s herby, it’ll work well in your set-up.

-Probably the best hydroponic system to grow herbs is a simple water culture one like the Bounty range by AeroGarden we discussed earlier.
+Probably the best hydroponic system to grow herbs is a simple hydroponic water culture system like the Bounty range by AeroGarden we discussed earlier.
 Fits on the countertop for an easy snip here and there while cooking!

-There are not really any limits to growing flowers hydroponically and there are so many more great options out there than we can mention here.
+There are not any limits to growing flowers hydroponically, and there are so many more great options out there than we can mention here.
 Think lilies, roses, dahlias, orchids, pansies, daisies… maybe hyacinths or jasmine for a naturally wonderful smelling house.